 However, many Western medical practitioners recommend that patients of even the most stubborn and severe arthritis cases consider acupuncture and Chinese medicine before considering surgery.
 Indeed, many patients of chronic arthritis have escaped the knife and have found reprieve in acupuncture treatment.

-How acupuncture and Chinese Medicine treats arthritis and joint pain effectively
+How acupuncture and Herbal Medicine treat arthritis and joint pain effectively

 The question many arthritis sufferers and their caregivers ask is whether acupuncture and Chinese medicine can treat arthritis effectively.
 According to research such as the ones cited by Guillaume & Chieu in their 2002 “Rheumatology in Chinese Medicine Report” and Bensky & Barolet’s “Chinese Herbal Medicine” (1990), acupuncture and Traditional Chinese Medicine (TCM), in clinical studies, have proven to be extremely effective in the treatment for inflammations and pains related to all forms of arthritis.